Pouch Cove Heritage Committee

 The Pouch Cove Heritage Committee is a non-profit community association founded in 2009 to assist residents of Pouch Cove identify and protect local heritage.

-As the Chair of Pouch Cove Heritage Committee I welcome you to our website.
-Since our humble inaugural meeting in the spring of 2009 the Heritage Committee has completed many operational tasks as well as community events.
+Since our inaugural meeting in the spring of 2009 the Heritage Committee has completed many operational tasks as well as community events.
 We take great pride in the support our residents extend to us when we celebrate and share historic and community events.
-Some of our community activities to date include a commemoration and celebration of the Waterwitch shipwreck and rescue, Pouch Cove Heritage Days, a tangible heritage night with storytelling, a kitchen party and many interviews with our seniors.
+Some of our community activities to date include commemorations of the Waterwitch shipwreck and rescue, Pouch Cove Heritage Days, a tangible heritage night with storytelling, a kitchen party, a commemoration to mark the 100th anniversary of The 1914 Sealing Disaster, many interviews with our seniors, and our new book.

 We are an active organization and are always looking for new members and volunteers.
-Our first AGM was held November 29, 2012.
-Four new members joined our committee that evening.
-Our organization is busy with many new activities on our radar including a book and our veterans project.
+We are busy with many new activities on our radar including our veterans project.
 If you are looking for a place to volunteer your time and make a difference in the community, please join us.

-Click here to read about our past events.
+Click here to read about this and our other past events.

 David Hebbard Prints